 On nearby FISH STREET you can feast on traditional British Fish & Chips.
 Don't miss HOLLYBERRY PARK where you will find the Corinthian Rose Fencing Academy providing the finest tutoring in swordsmanship for aspiring soldiers of the realm.
 Best of all, relax and share a refreshing pot of tea with the family at Cuthbert’s Tea Shoppe; here you may have peanut-butter & honey sandwiches or scones, and hot chocolate if you’ve been especially good!

 After your tea, head straight back down FISH STREET towards The Pennygaff Stage.
-Across the way from the stage, pick up a cake or scone mix at London’s Finest Cakes or Two English Ladies.
+Across the way from the stage,you will see The Time Machine where you can settle into the red padded seat, reach for the brass controls, and envision your destination in another time and place.
 As you head towards the door, stop to observe the spectacular plans for the Crystal Palace Exhibition on display, then make your way through until you land in Fagin’s Den back in the LONDON DOCKS.
-Here you will find Oliver Twist and the Artful Dodger making full-time work of picking pockets and snatching hankies.
+Here you will find The Sweeps teaching climbing boys how to sweep a chimney, as well as Oliver Twist and the Artful Dodger making full-time work of picking pockets and snatching hankies.
 Nearby Peeler’s Clink Jail will hold you or any thieves caught by Her Majesty’s Royal Constabulary – get locked in and take a photo.

 Push on!
 Your tour is nearing the greatest point!
 Into TINSLEY GREEN, where Father Christmas makes his appearance and poses for pictures on the Father Christmas Stage at 1:00 daily ~ and don't miss the Punch & Judy Puppet Theatre.
 (Try not to encourage old Mr. Punch; he'll get into enough trouble all on his own!)
 Have some Mr. Punch's Pasta or a meat pie from Heritage Meat Pies and enjoy lunch while you watch a show.
 Create a gift by painting your own ceramic ornament at the Children's Painting Garden.
-Here you will also find fun with the Boot the Cat game; flip a chimney sweep into a chimney at Flip a Sweep; then pelt terrible performers with vegetables at Footlight Fiasco.
+Here you will also find fun with the Boot the Cat game; flip a chimney sweep into a chimney at Flip a Sweep; then pick up a paintbrush and help the Cards Paint the Roses Red so the Queen of Hearts doesn't see they planted the wrong color.
 See the spectacular Adventure Carousel and take a ride on your favorite animal!
-Next door to the carousel is a garden where you can make and take home your own fairy houses.
+Next door to the carousel is a garden where you can make and take home your own Fairy Houses.
 And don’t miss freshly baked warm cookies at Maclaren’s Cookies & Milk or a visit to B & P Confectionary & Toy Shoppe!

 Nearing your final destinations!
 Jog your merry way into PICKWICK PLACE, where you will find more eateries.
 Across the way, try your hand at the miraculous mechanical Candy Machine, where everyone wins a prize!
 Down BELLRINGER'S ROW you will find Nuyens Portraits, where you can pause to be skillfully sketched.
 Next door don’t miss the production of The Surprising Tale of Baron Munchausen & Mopsa the Fairy at the Victoria & Albert Theatre ~ enjoy a box of freshly-popped popcorn, and take any seat!